JamesJHPark/Travel-Destination-Builder/README.md

 - As a user, I want to be able to view my customized list of dream vacation
 - As a user, I want to be able to save the customized dream vacation list for future viewing
 - As a user, I want to be able to view the previously saved, customized dream vacation list
-- As a user, I want to be able to continuously add more countries to the customized Dream Vacation List
+- As a user, I want to be able to continuously add more countries to the customized dream vacation list
-- As a user, I want to be able to start over and create a new Dream Vacation list if I wish to do so
+- As a user, I want to be able to start over and create a new dream vacation list if I wish to do so

 ## Instructions for Grader
 - First, when beginning the application, you can press the START Button on top left of the screen.